Registering a civil partnership

 It's possible for a couple to convert a qualifying civil partnership into a marriage.
 This can be done by a simple administrative process or by having a full marriage ceremony.
 The civil partnership will end on the conversion.

 You can read more about civil partnership and marriage on the Scottish government website.

 Differences between civil partnership and marriage

-There are some very small procedural differences, for example, civil partnerships are registered by signing the Civil Partnership Schedule, with no words required to be spoken, whereas marriages are solemnised by saying a prescribed from of words.
+There are some very small procedural differences.
+For example, civil partnerships are registered by signing the civil partnership schedule, with no words required to be spoken, whereas marriages are solemnised by saying a prescribed form of words.